 In the short term, full implementation of MDCG 2022-14 would help address some of the issues identified in the survey findings.
 The European Commission intends soon to conduct a root cause analysis of the IVDR and Medical Devices Regulation including identifying where there are blocks to innovation.
-This analysis and resulting recommendations should address the systemic issues identified in this survey.
+It is important that this analysis and resulting recommendations address the systemic issues identified in this survey.